 Chelle's expert tip: Through April 2021, the museum hosts a special Smithsonian exhibition featuring the prehistoric Key Marco Cat and other archaeological Calusa artifacts.

 If you are looking to get as closeup and intimate with nature in Naples backyard Everglades and Ten Thousand Islands region, grab a paddle.
 Paradise Coast Blueway is a work in progress: a system of paddling trails throughout the county that provides GPS-marked trail routes.
 Phase I, the Ten Thousand Islands National Wildlife Refuge section, was completed in 2009.
 Seventy-three miles long, it includes one long trail from Everglades City to Goodland on Marco Island and six shorter day-trip trails.
-En route, see secluded beaches, mangrove-forested islands and shallow back waters teeming with birds, manatees, dolphin and fish.
-Phases II and III will extend to Rookery Bay and Naples.
+En route, see secluded beaches, mangrove-forested islands and shallow backwaters teeming with birds, manatees, dolphin and fish.
+Phases II and III will extend to Rookery Bay and Bonita Springs.

 Recommended for Free Things to Do because: Paddling is the quintessential way to see Naples area wilderness.